probablykasper/taskler/README.md

 6. Select and copy the object that is after `quill-state`, starting with `{` and ending with `}`.
 Unfortunately you'll have to figure out where that is.
 In my case, this text came after the object: `KL:=_chrome-extension://jnibmbpjkpfgaefgbnaneldfbfecpjih`.
 7. In Taskler, open the developer tools and go to the `Application` tab.
 In the sidebar, open the item found inside `Local Storage`.
 8. You'll see a table with `Key` and `Value` columns.
 Double-click the value of the `quill-state` key and pase in the object.

+## Dev Instructions

+### Setup
+1. Install Node.js
+2. Run `npm install` to install dependencies

+### Commands
+- `npm run dev:website`: Start website dev server
+- `npm run dev:extension`: Build extension and watch for changes
+- `npm run build:website`: Build website
+- `npm run build:extension`: Build extension and create a zip in `/dist`, ready for distribution to stores

+### Publish new version
+1. Update `CHANGELOG.md`
+2. Update version in `manifest.json`
+3. Build the extension:
+    ```
+    npm run build:extension
+    ```
+4. Commit with a tag in format "v#.#.#"
+5. Create GitHub release with the extension zip and release notes
+6. Merge `dev` into `prod` to deploy website
+7. Publish to Chrome and Firefox stores